Canada Post Employees Appeal Dismissal Over Arbitration Requirements, Faulty Pleadings

 The Claim itself was very poorly written, and lacked much of the necessary information to proceed.
 It pleaded no facts whatsoever about individual Plaintiffs — remember, it was only 18 pages — and didn’t provide the necessary particulars to support allegations of bad faith and malice.
 There was also the problem that while Canada Post was a Crown Corporation, legally, it was considered separate from the Government.

-For the next year, and file was largely inactive.
+For the next year, the file was largely inactive.
 The Claim was later amended, and not for the better.
 Eventually, the Court ordered the case to advance, so the Defendants moved to have the case thrown out.

 And the case was eventually struck, without Leave to Amend.
 Plaintiffs weren’t allowed to sue, just because they were unhappy with the Arbitration results.
 Moreover, the Claim wasn’t pleaded anywhere close to properly.